LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - All data from any source is stored in raw format
 - For all sources and data there is a designated storage place
 - All data is clearly distinguishable by source_system and type (market data, supplier data, etc.)
+- Only extractors can load into the Data Lake

 ### Bronze layer